vantage-sh/docs.vantage.sh/docs/budgets.md

 # Budgets

 You can create and assign a _budget_ to a Cost Report.
-Once a budget is assigned, it is easy to see how costs are trending for a particular service, business unit, or team compared to their prescribed budget.
+Once a budget is assigned, it's easy to see how costs are trending for a particular service, business unit, or team.
 You can also create _budget alerts_ to alert you based on configurable thresholds.

 ## Create a Budget

 :::tip
 The below instructions describe how to manually create a budget.
 You can also upload a CSV file to create a budget.
-See the [section below](/budgets#upload).
+See the [section below](/budgets#upload) for details.
 :::

 1. From the top navigation, click **Financial Planning**.